ctory1/database364/README.md

 Now you need to navigate to the reel-deal-database on your local host: cd reel-deal-database Once you have done that, you need to open the index.php and actors.php and change your username and password

-your password will be the password foley gave you to access mysql and you username is you uwl lastname and numbers

 Once you have completed these steps, make sure mysql is running: brew services start mysql Now follow the step below